-This book offers a comprehensive study of regional industrialization in Europe and Asia from the early 19th century to the present.
-By using case studies on regional industrialization, the book provides insights into similarities and differences in industrialization processes between European,...
+This book offers a comprehensive study of regional industrialization in Europe and Asia from the early nineteenth century to the present.
+Using case studies on regional industrialization, the book provides insights into similarities and differences in industrialization processes between European, ...

 April 09, 2020

 Looking from the 11th century to the 20th century, Kuroda explores how money was used and how currencies evolved in transactions within local communities and in broader trade networks.
 The discussion covers Asia, Europe and Africa and highlights an impressive global interconnectedness in the ...

 By Zoe Sherman

 Modern advertising was created in the US between 1870 and 1920 when advertisers and the increasingly specialized advertising industry that served them crafted means of reliable access to and knowledge of audiences.
 This highly original and accessible book re-centers the story of the invention of ...

 This fascinating study follows the fortunes of the Höchstetter family, merchant-manufacturers and financiers of Augsburg, Germany, in the late-fifteenth and early-sixteenth centuries, and sheds light on the economic and social history of failure and resilience in early modern Europe.
 Carefully ...

 Food crises have always tested societies.
 This volume discusses societal resilience to food crises, examining the responses and strategies at the societal level that effectively helped individuals and groups to cope with drops in food supply, in various parts of the world over the past two ...